What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 \subsubsection{Radiation pressure}

 Considering the high angular velocity of the gas in the CMZ, the 100-pc ring needs to enclose some $10^9~\msun$ of mass.
-If we make the reasonable assumption that most of this mass is constituted by stars, this implies a high stellar density of the CMZ of $\Sigma_\star\sim3\times10^3~\msun~{\rm pc}^{-2}$ within the gas disc scale height (see Table~\ref{tab:prop}). {It is therefore worth investigating whether stellar feedback is capable of inhibiting star formation in the CMZ.
-At first, feedback is dominated by protostellar outflows, followed by radiative feedback, supernovae, and stellar winds.
+If we make the reasonable assumption that most of this mass is constituted by stars, this implies a high stellar surface density of the CMZ of $\Sigma_\star\sim3\times10^3~\msun~{\rm pc}^{-2}$ within the gas disc scale height (see Table~\ref{tab:prop}).
+It is therefore worth investigating whether stellar feedback is capable of inhibiting star formation in the CMZ.
+After the birth of a stellar population, feedback is first dominated by protostellar outflows, followed by radiative feedback, supernovae, and stellar winds.
 The relative importance of these mechanisms depends on the spatial scale and the environment.
-It has been shown by \citet{murray10} that in all but the lowest-density environments (e.g.~ GMCs in the Galactic disc) radiation pressure is the dominant feedback mechanism for disrupting GMCs, whereas on scales $\ga100$~pc the energy deposition by supernovae becomes important.
-Crucially though, the total energy output from each of these mechanisms is comparable.}
+It has been shown by \citet{murray10} that in all but the lowest-density environments (e.g.~ GMCs in the Galactic disc) radiation pressure is the dominant feedback mechanism for disrupting GMCs,\footnote{Although see \citet{lopez13} for a counterexample.} whereas on scales $\ga100$~pc the energy deposition by supernovae becomes important.
+Crucially though, these mechanisms each generate a similar total energy output.

-We now test the hypothesis that stellar radiation inhibits star formation in the CMZ. {As discussed in \S\ref{sec:episodic}, this scenario has the problem that the CMZ hosts discrete star formation events, implying that the feedback on one side of the CMZ may not be able to affect gas on the opposite side.
-To test whether feedback is a viable explanation from an energy perspective}, we again require pressure equilibrium between radiation pressure and turbulent pressure, which yields a critical stellar surface density of young stars $\Sigma_{\star,{\rm rad}}$ above which radiation pressure is important:
+We now test the hypothesis that stellar radiation inhibits star formation in the CMZ.
+As discussed in \S\ref{sec:episodic}, this scenario has the problem that the CMZ hosts discrete star formation events, implying that the feedback on one side of the CMZ may not be able to affect gas on the opposite side.
+To test whether feedback is a viable explanation from an energy perspective, we again require pressure equilibrium between radiation pressure and turbulent pressure, which yields a critical stellar surface density of young stars $\Sigma_{\star,{\rm rad}}$ above which radiation pressure is important:

 where $c$ is the speed of light, $\Psi\sim3\times10^3~{\rm erg}~{\rm s}^{-1}~{\rm g}^{-1}\sim1.5\times10^3~{\rm L}_\odot~\msun^{-1}$ the light-to-mass ratio of a young, well-sampled stellar population \citep{thompson05}, and the term in parentheses indicates the optical depth $1+\phi_{\rm tr}\tau$ with $\tau\sim\kappa_R\Sigma\sim\kappa_0T^2\Sigma$, in which $\phi_{\rm tr}\equiv f_{\rm tr}/\tau\sim0.2$ \citep{krumholz12b} is a constant that indicates the fraction of infrared radiation that is trapped at an optical depth $\tau=1$, $\kappa_{\rm R}$ is the Rosseland mean dust opacity \citep[cf.][]{thompson05,murray10}, and $\kappa_0\sim2.4\times10^{-4}~{\rm cm}^2~{\rm g}^{-1}~{\rm K}^{-2}$ is a proportionality constant.